Chiheb-Ellefi/URL_Shortener/README.md

 2. **PostgreSQL (Supabase):**
    - Sign up for Supabase and create a new project.
    - Note down the connection URI (PSQL_URI).
+3. **MongoDB:**
+   - Set up a MongoDB instance, either locally or using a cloud service like MongoDB Atlas.
+   - Note down the connection URI (MONGO_URI).

 ### Deployment Steps